Topological Big Bangs: Reflection, Itty-Bitty Blenders, and Eternal Trumpets: Abstract

 \section{Abstract}

-We discuss and formalize a topological means by which the initial singularity might be mollified, at the level of the spacetime manifold's structure, in classical cosmological models of a homogeneous expanding universe.
-The construction, dubbed a ``reflective" {\it topological big bang}, generalizes Schr\"odinger's elliptic de Sitter space and is built to be compatible with the standard Friedmann-Lema\^itre-Robertson-Walker (FLRW) picture of the large-scale universe, only minimally modifying it via some nontrivial topology at an earliest ``moment" in the universe's history.
+We discuss and formalize topological means by which the initial singularity might be mollified, at the level of the spacetime manifold's structure, in classical cosmological models of a homogeneous expanding universe.
+One construction, dubbed a ``reflective" {\it topological big bang}, generalizes Schr\"odinger's elliptic de Sitter space and is built to be compatible with the standard Friedmann-Lema\^itre-Robertson-Walker (FLRW) picture of the large-scale universe, only minimally modifying it via some nontrivial topology at an earliest ``moment" in the universe's history.
 We establish a mathematical characterization of the admissible topological structures of reflective topological big bangs, and we discuss implications for a standard concern in cosmology, the horizon problem.
 We present a nonreflective example that we've christened the Itty-Bitty Blender spacetime: this spacetime and its universal cover, the Eternal Trumpet spacetime, exhibit interesting potential structures of spacetimes avoiding the Hawking and Penrose singularity theorems.
+While these toy models provide a proof-of-concept picture, several questions remain regarding the capacity to realize these structures under physical energy conditions.